emberjs/website/source/blog/2018-10-08-ember-3-5-released.md

 Today the Ember project is releasing version 3.5 of Ember.js, Ember Data, and Ember CLI.
 This release kicks off the 3.5 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.

+Additionally, 3.4 is now promoted to LTS, which stands for Long Term Support.
+An LTS version of Ember continues to receive security updates for 9 release cycles (54 weeks) and bugfixes for 6 cycles (36 weeks).
+LTS releases typically occur every four minor versions, plus the first and last releases of major versions.
+So far, the LTS releases for 3.x are 3.0 and 3.4.

 You can read more about our general release process here:

 - [Release Dashboard](http://emberjs.com/builds/)